Which of the following is an advantage of sexual reproduction ove... | Channels for Pearson+

 Multiple Choice

-Which of the following is an advantage of sexual reproduction over asexual reproduction?
+Which of the following is an advantage of sexual reproduction over asexual reproduction in organisms?

 A